Gesh901/Aviation-Study/README.md

-As always, it's great to have a summary of the newly created dataframe.
-We can obsere that the number of rows have reduced to roughly 26,000 from the 63,500 rows we started with.
-Also, all the characteristics of the columns are as expected so we will delve deep into the data and establish the relationships between the various aircraft characterictics and injuries.
+As always, it's great to have a summary of the newly created dataframe `filtered_df`.
+We can observe that the number of rows have reduced to roughly 26,000 from the 63,500 rows we started with in `modified_aviation_df_2`.
+Also, all the characteristics of the columns are as expected so we will delve deep into the data to establish the relationships between the various aircraft characterictics and Total Fatal injuries as well as  Total Uninjured.

 ```python